 - Modifier keys that enable the tool perform additional functions

-- Links to Knowledge Center articles about advanced functions of the tool
+- A link to Help Center articles about advanced functions of the tool

 If the Instructor offers more detail that you need, remember that the status bar also offers tips on using the selected tool.
 See the Status bar section earlier in this article for details.